-(U.S. Dollars in thousands or as otherwise stated, except share and per share data) 3.
-Summary of significant accounting policies (Continued)
+(U.S. Dollars in thousands or as otherwise stated, except share and per share data)

 Liabilities

 Debt and deferred debt issuance costs

 Long-term debt is carried at the principal amount borrowed, including unamortized discounts and premiums, and debt issuance costs, where applicable.
 We amortize the amount of discounts, premiums and fair value adjustments over the period the debt is outstanding using the effective interest method.
 The costs we incur for issuing debt are capitalized and amortized as an increase to financial expense over the life of the debt using the effective interest method.